fbrump/pywish/Readme.md

 # PyWish

-The project that helps you to manage your wishes and collections like of things you want.
+This application will help you manage your wishes and create collections of things you want!

 ## Functions

-* You can create a wishlist;
+* You can create a wish-list;
-* You can manager the wishlist items;
+* You can manage wish-list items;

 ### Use Case

 #### Wish List

-* The user can create a wish list;
+* The user can create a wish-list;
-* The user cannot create two or more wish lists with the same name;
+* The user can list all created wish-lists;
-* The user can list all wish list;
+* The user can filter searches by name and description;
-* The user can filter your search by name and description
+* The user can update wish-list names and descriptions;
-* The user can update wish list name and description;
+* The user can turn on or off the wish-list;
-* The user cannot update the wish list with the name that it was exist.
+* The user cannot create two or more wish-lists with the same name;
-* The user can turn on or off the wish list;
+* The user cannot update the wish-list to share a name with another list;

 #### Wish List Item

-* The user can create items in wish list;
+* The user can create items within wish-lists;
-* The user cannot create more then one item with the same name and code;
+* The user cannot create more than one item with the same name and code;
-* The user can list all items from one wish list;
+* The user can list all items from one wish-list;
-* The user can filter your search by wish list, activate on/off, name and description;
+* The user can filter searches by wish-list, name, description and active status;
-* The user can turn on or off one item;
+* The user can activate and deactivate items;
 * The user can update item code (external code), name and description;

 ## How to start with docker-compose

-To run the project we just following the steps:
+To run the project follow these step:

 ``` yml
 docker-compose down && docker-compose up -d
 ```

-Next, create all migrations and apply they.
+Next, create all migrations and apply them.

 ``` yml
 docker exec pywishapp python3 pywishproject/manage.py makemigrations